amiyatulu/shivarthu/docs/Shivarthu.md

 #### Voting for selection of department representatives:

-The election is multi-winner approval.
-We will use seq-phragmen of the substrate to select the representatives.
-Here, we will keep vote weight as reputation and experience score (instead of stake), the amount of score they obtained through the participation of network.
-As previously said, experience score is calcuated by score schelling game.
+The election will be conducted using a multi-winner approval system.
+To choose the representatives, we will employ the sequential Phragmén method on the substrate.
+In this approach, instead of using stake, we will consider the vote weight based on factors such as reputation, experience, and positive externality scores.
+These scores are determined by the level of participation in the network or the positive external effects they have generated.
+As mentioned earlier, the positive externality score is calculated using the score Schelling game.

 https://paritytech.github.io/substrate/master/sp_npos_elections/phragmen/fn.seq_phragmen.html